iarxii/WaveShooter/wave-shooter/README.md

 - Auto-aim (Follow and Top-Down camera modes):
 	- Prefers aiming at nearby clusters (centroid) at short/mid range; otherwise targets the highest-priority enemy (cone > boss > minion) at long range.
  - Edge launch + ground slam: hitting the play-space boundary launches you up and forward toward the cursor; landing triggers a 2s AOE shockwave that pushes enemies back.
+ - Dash ability (3): while off cooldown, dash in your aim direction to quickly reposition; you are invulnerable during the dash window and nearby enemies are pushed aside.

 ## Tuning knobs
 Edit `src/App.jsx` constants to balance feel and difficulty: